arypan9572/SwiftGBA/README.md

 # SwiftGBA
 **SwiftGBA** is a fast, lightweight web-based Game Boy Advance emulator built for desktop browsers.
 Play GBA games instantly with smooth performance, responsive controls, save support, fullscreen mode, and a clean, simple interface no downloads required.
-This is an expansive version of rustygba.com.
+Based heavily off of RustyGBA and uses EmulatorJS